JeepNL/Blazor-WASM-Identity-gRPC/README.md

 #### TODO 1 - Additional Claim(s)

 I've extended ASP.NET Identity AspNetUsers table with an extra 'CustomClaim' field (_see: Server/Models/[ApplicationUser.cs](BlazorTemplate/Server/Models/ApplicationUser.cs)_).
-I want to use that claim value in the client but haven't figured out how to do that.
+I want to use that ([auto seeded](BlazorTemplate/Server/Data/SeedData.cs)) `CustomClaim` value in the client but haven't figured out how to do that.

 #### TODO 2 - Claims Profile Service